Foundation Studies Diploma in Art and Design - Level 3 - Full-time (Mid Devon)

 There are three key stages to the programme:

-The Confirmatory Stage, is when you'll complete a personal project which allows you to really demonstrate the skills you've acquired throughout the programme while showing your ability to research and discuss specialist contextual issues.
+- The Confirmatory Stage is where you'll complete a personal project which allows you to really demonstrate the skills you've acquired throughout the programme while showing your ability to research and discuss specialist contextual issues.

 You will be given regular formal and informal feedback about how you are getting on.